OKEA buoyed up as first oil flows from Repsol’s Yme field

 Earlier this year, Maersk Drilling decided to sell its Maersk Inspirer jack-up rig to Havila, which would, in turn, lease and sell the rig to the Yme field licence, operated by Repsol, for a price tag of $373 million.
 As a result, Repsol took over the day-to-day operations of the jack-up rig on behalf of the Yme licence.

-OKEA explained that the handover process and transaction are expected to be completed during the fourth quarter of 2021.
+OKEA explains that the handover process and transaction are expected to be completed during the fourth quarter of 2021.
 The field was discovered in 1987 by Statoil in the southeastern part of the Norwegian North Sea in Block 9/2 and 9/5 in the Egersund Basin, located 130 kilometres from the Norwegian coastline.

 It is one of the first oil fields on the Norwegian shelf to be redeveloped after the field was shut down in 2001 in response to low oil prices.
 The new development project for the field entails the engineering, procurement and installation of a new wellhead module on top of the existing facilities.
 OKEA assured that the main deliveries for the redevelopment project were done by Norwegian suppliers.

-Repsol Norge holds 55 per cent interest and operates the Yme field.
+Repsol Norge holds a 55 per cent interest and operates the Yme field.
 Other partners are Lotos Exploration and Production Norge with 20 per cent working interest, OKEA with 15 per cent and KUFPEC Norway with 10 per cent interest in the field.